If you’re ready to learn more, we have resources for you.

 We will also soon be migrating and updating all content from support.crossref.org to this website so that it’s fully integrated and searchable.
 Here are some quick links in the meantime:

-Please contact our support team and Shayn, Paul, or Issac will answer your questions.
+Please contact our technical support specialists and Shayn, Paul, or Isaac will answer your questions.

 You’re a new member - now what?
 There’s a lot you can do with a Crossref membership.
 We’ll start with the basics.
 As a member, you commit to: Register your content with us When you register your content, you send us metadata and assign persistent identifiers to your content.
 Members are obligated to assign identifiers to current journal content (but we hope you’ll register all of your content).
 You can add back issues and non-journal content immediately, or gradually as you are able.